A framework for the direct evaluation of large deviations in non-Markovian processes: Examples

 More general non-Markovian systems are those whose WTDs depend on events which occurred during the whole observation time.
 Systems in this class are the ``elephant'' random walk~\cite{Schutz2004} and its analogues, where the transition probabilities at time $t$ depend on the history through the time-averaged current $j(t)$.
 We focus here on an interacting particle system with such current-dependent rates, namely the TASEP of~\cite{Harris2015}.

-Non-Markovian interacting particle systems can be described by assigning a trigger for jumps attemps with WTD $\bpsi_i[\tau;w(t)]$ and a corresponding survival function $\bvarphi_i[\tau;w(t)]$ to each elementary event $i$ that controls the particle dynamics.
-The probability density that the next transition is of type $i$ and occurs in the time interval $[t+\tau,t+\tau+\mathrm{d}t)$, given that, for each $j$, a time $\tau_j$ has elapsed since the last event of type $j$, is given by \footnote{In a slight abuse of notation we continue to use the full $w(t)$ as a parameter but explicitly show the conditioning on the $\tau_i$s.}
+Non-Markovian interacting particle systems can be described by assigning a trigger for actual or attempted jumps with WTD $\bpsi_i[\tau;w(t)]$ and a corresponding survival function $\bvarphi_i[\tau;w(t)]$ to each elementary event $i$ that controls the particle dynamics.
+The probability density that the next event (or attempted event) is of type $i$ and occurs in the time interval $[t+\tau,t+\tau+\mathrm{d}t)$, given that, for each $j$, a time $\tau_j$ has elapsed since the last event of type $j$, is given by \footnote{In a slight abuse of notation we continue to use the full $w(t)$ as a parameter but explicitly show the conditioning on the $\tau_i$s.}

 where $\bpsi_i[\tau+\tau_i; w(t)|\tau_i ]=\bpsi_i[\tau+\tau_i; w(t)]/\bvarphi_i[\tau_i; w(t)]$ and $\bvarphi_i[\tau+\tau_i; w(t)|\tau_i]=\bvarphi_i[\tau+\tau_i; w(t)]/\bvarphi_i[\tau_i; w(t)]$.
 With exact expressions for these WTDs, we can implement the algorithms of section~\ref{sec:A_numerical_approach}.